KOSHER FOOD For Shabbat full Shabbat package delivered to your hotel in Melbourne CBD

 In attendance were the Honourable Lord Mayor of Melbourne, Mr. Robert Doyle who

-acknowledged Chabads 18 years of Activities in the City bringing the diverse community together in a rich Tapestry of 130 different Faiths.
+acknowledged Chabads 18 years of Activities in the City bringing the diverse community

 The Minister of Finance the Honourable Robin Scott M.P. also acknowledged the work